acolombi/ping_parse/README.md

 * All command line arguments are passed to ping.
 I haven't tested parse_ping with most options.
 If an option affects the output, it could easily break the regex's I rely on for extracting data from ping's output.
+* ping doesn't flush STDOUT when a request times-out.
+This means timeouts won't be reported until the next successful response (or until STDOUT is flushed).